anammueller/group-perception-canvas/README.md

 ## Acknowledgments

 This code was developed as part of Ana Müllers PhD program at at the Cologne Cobots Lab, TH Köln – University of Applied Sciences, Germany within the project “Skilled” [https://www.th-koeln.de/anlagen-energie-und-maschinensysteme/skilled_87008.php].
 This research was funded by the Federal Ministry of Education and Research of Germany in the framework FH-Kooperativ 2-2019 (project number 13FH504KX9).
 We thank our collaboration partners DB Systel GmbH.
+We would also like to thank our student assistant Alwaleed Altabaa for refining the code updates and providing valuable feedback during the development process.